- Designated IKEA Designer – Start to Finish

 You’re using the cooktop a lot.
 By choosing an induction cooktop that heats up quickly, you’re saving a lot of time and energy.
 The induction cooktop is also more efficient in transferring heat to the pot compared to other types of cooktops.
 Use the right-sized burner for the size of the pot or pan you are using.
 If the burner is bigger than the pot, it wastes energy.
 Also, always use a lid when boiling water.

 Hoods are the multitaskers of the kitchen.
 They quietly remove grease, smoke, and steam, all while making a design impact.
 We offer a wider range of hoods – from design features to more discreet built-in extractor fans with different features and functions.
 You can choose a wall-mounted model, an integrated model, or one mounted over your kitchen island.
 Most can be installed to either be ducted to the outside or to re-circulate the air via a charcoal filter.
 When choosing an extractor hood, make sure you choose one with an extraction rate that corresponds with the size of your kitchen.
 Choosing one with an extraction rate higher than you need can result in unnecessary noise levels and lead to higher energy costs.

 Clean the grease filter often.
 This way you’re keeping the function of the hood and saving energy since the hood doesn’t need to use as much energy with a clean filter compared to a greasy one.
 It’s easy to keep the grease filters clean since they are dishwasher-safe.

-We offer a wide selection of refrigerators in different sizes and with different features to match all kinds of family needs.
-We also offer counter-depth models that fit between IKEA cabinets for an integrated look, as well as models with ice machines.
-All our models have been designed with energy efficiency as a priority.
+Ikea offers a wide selection of refrigerators in different sizes and with different features to match all kinds of family needs.
+They also offer counter-depth models that fit between IKEA cabinets for an integrated look, as well as models with water and ice dispensers.
+All models have been designed with energy efficiency as a priority.